 “Osteocalcin triggers a mechanism that stimulates the growth of new dentin, which is the calcified tissue underneath the enamel of your teeth.”
 (2)

 There have been several studies on vitamin K2 and its effect on certain types of cancer.
 Two clinical studies, in particular, suggest that vitamin K2 reduces the recurrence of liver cancer and increases survival times.

 In addition, an observational study in 11,000 men discovered that a high vitamin K2 intake was linked to a 63% lower risk of advanced prostate cancer.
 (3)

-Liposomal D3 & K2 greatly enhances bioavailability
+Liposomal D3 & K2 greatly enhance bioavailability

 Our Liposomal D3 & K2 is created through an all-natural manufacturing process where liposomes engulf and protect the D3 & K2 as it is digested, making more of the active compounds bioavailable.

-– Sub- 50 nanometer liposomes
+– Sub- 50-nanometer liposomes